What is Antimatter?

 (II) Pair production which I have mentioned earlier.

-(III) Antineutrino is another kind of antiparticle created by natural radioactivity decay
+(III) Antineutrino is another kind of antiparticle created by natural radioactivity decay.

 (III) Many different kinds of antiparticles are also produced by cosmic rays.